 How to Make a Payment

-Sending money with Facebook is about as easy as sending a message.
-In Messenger, start a conversation with a friend that you want to pay (you need to be friends).
+Messenger app: In Messenger, start a conversation with a friend that you want to pay.
 Find the "$" icon above your keyboard, tap it, and enter the amount you want to send.
 Hit "Pay," and the money is on its way.
 If you don’t see that icon, look for a plus sign, which should provide expanded options.

 Enter your debit card number and any other required information to get set up.
 During this step, you also have the opportunity to set up a personal identification number (PIN), which helps prevent unauthorized payments.
 Choose a code that is hard to guess and that nobody else knows.

 Because Messenger uses your debit card, money will come out of your checking account almost immediately.
 Make sure you have sufficient funds in your account to avoid overdraft charges, bounced checks, and other problems before you make a payment.